Strain effects in phosphorous bound exciton transitions in silicon: Methods

 \subsection{Strain simulations}

-The strain in our samples was estimated by simulating the thermal expansion mismatches in \textsc{Comsol} Multiphysics software.
+The strain in our samples was estimated by simulating the thermal expansion mismatches in \textsc{COMSOL} Multiphysics software.
 In the simulation a silicon chip rests on a copper stage and has gold electrodes on the top.
 We assume zero-strain at room temperature and then calculate the induced strain (by both the electrodes and the stage) at low temperatures.
 We made custom interpolation tables for the linear thermal expansion coefficients \cite{Rodriguez2018,Pamato2018,White1964}, since at low temperatures the coefficients are considerably different compared to the room temperature case.
-The temperature is swept down to 1 K and the strain is calculated for each temperature step.
+The temperature is swept down to 3.3~K and the strain is calculated for each temperature step.
 An anisotropic model and parameters were used for silicon.

-Then all strain components were plotted on the surface (top part in Fig. \ref{fig:strainsurf}) and at 10~$\mu$m depth (bottom part in Fig. \ref{fig:strainsurf}).
-In calculating the Pikus-Bir Hamiltonian Eq.~(\ref{eq:HPB}) we use an average of each strain component along a line connecting the electrodes at 10~$\mu$m depth.
+The strain varies considerably as a function of depth and an interesting problem is the question on which depths does our signal originate.
+It turns out, we can answer this question by considering the inhomogenous broadening caused by the strain and comparing that to our measured transition linewidths.
+This analysis shows that our signal only originates from the first couple of micrometers of the substrate, otherwise we should see a much more pronounced widening of the transition linewidths according to our model, see Supplementary Material section~\ref{sec:straindetails} for more details.
+Hence, in Fig.~\ref{fig:strainsurf} we plot all the strain components at the surface and at 1~$\mu$m depth.

 We repeated the simulation also for SOI material that has a 220 nm natural Si film, 3~$\mu$m SiO$_2$ layer and 750~$\mu$m Si substrate.
 In the simulations we suspend the area between the electrodes, leaving a $10$~$\mu$m gap between the suspension and the electrode edge.
 This allows the strain, created by the electrodes, to relax before the suspended silicon film starts and considerably both lessens the strain and relaxes any gradients in the suspended area as can be seen in the simulated strain components at 100 nm depth that are shown in Fig. \ref{fig:strain100nm}.